etetoolkit/ete/README.rst

   Environment for Tree Exploration.
 BMC Bioinformatics 2010, 11:24.

-The official web site of ETE is at  http://etetoolkit.org
+- The official web site of ETE is at  http://etetoolkit.org
+- News and announcements information are usually posted on twitter: http://twitter.com/etetoolkit

 CURRENT VERSION
 ========================